epochsimate/polyai-models/README.md

  **default**

  Takes as input `sentences`, a string tensor of sentences to encode.
 Outputs 1024 dimensional vectors, giving a representation for each sentence.
 These are the output of the sqrt-N reduction in the shared tranformer encoder.
 These representations work well as input to classification models.
+Note that these vectors are not normalized in any way, so you might find l2 normalizing them helps for learning, especially when using SGD.

 ```python
 sentence_encodings = module(